ckswilliams/modOpenREM/README.rst

 Contribution of code, ideas, bug reports documentation is all welcome.
 Please feel free to fork the repository and send me pull requests.
 See `the website <http://openrem.org/getinvolved>`_ for more information.

+There is a developer demo site, which at times has a working demo of recent code, but might not, and might be broken.
+It can be found at http://djp-openremdemo.rhcloud.com/openrem/